 - 1. Verify each device that you are connecting with Wi-Fi has built-in Wi-Fi or an external Wi-Fi adapter. - 2.
-Open the device's Wi-Fi settings application. - Select the Wi-Fi network name (SSID) of your Gateway from the device's list of discovered Wi-Fi networks. - 4.
-When prompted, enter your Gateway's Wi-Fi password (WPA2 or WPA3 key) into the device's Wi-Fi settings.
-Your Gateway's default Wi-Fi network name and password are located on the sticker on the back of your Gateway.
+Open the device's Wi-Fi settings application. - 3.
+Select the Wi-Fi network name (SSID) of the Gateway from the device's list of discovered Wi-Fi networks. - 4.
+When prompted, enter the Gateway's Wi-Fi password (WPA2 or WPA3 key) into the device's Wi-Fi settings.
+The Gateway's default Wi-Fi network name and password are located on the sticker on the bottom of the Gateway.